• Skip to main content

 As far as the protein in hemp seeds goes, they contain all 9 essential amino acids in varying degrees.
 In addition, removing the hull increases the seed’s protein digestibility, which is greater than that of grains, nuts, and even legumes [3].
 Besides providing all the right macros, hemp hearts are rich in some vitamins and many minerals, notably vitamin E, iron, magnesium, phosphorus, zinc, and manganese.

-Benefits of Hemp Seeds on the Keto Diet
+Top Benefits of Hemp Seeds for Your Keto Lifestyle

 Hemp seeds are low-carb and nutritious, which can be reason enough to enjoy in your low-carb lifestyle.
 But they are expensive compared to most other seeds.
 To help you decide if the splurge is actually worth it, here are the benefits of keto hemp meals: